tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 **How did this roster happen?** It's probably easier to explain how the old roster un-happened.
 Ori has been on Vici since the dawn of time, but what about the rest of these names?
 You may remember Eurus (Paparazi灬) and Yang as being Vici boys for a while, but they were dropped in 2020 for 23savage and old eLeVeN.
 23savage got kinda screwed by VG and COVID, didn't play a single game with the team, and poyoyo joined the fray in his place.

 You may also remember Fade.
-Fade ““““retired from Dota”””” after TI9, enjoyed a day at the beach, and then un-retired two weeks later to join Team Aster.
+Fade ““““retired”””” from Dota after TI9, enjoyed a day at the beach, and then un-retired two weeks later to join Team Aster.
 Even by Chinese retirement standards, that's pretty quick.
 I'm not gonna make a Fade pun here, but he's not at TI10.

 **How was their DPC year?** 950 Points

 * ***CN DPC S1** - 3rd, **ONE Esports Singapore Major** - 7-8th, **CN DPC S2** - 3rd, **WePlay Kyiv AniMajor** - 4th*

-I could literally copy paste what I wrote about Vici's TI8 squad three years ago and you would not be able to tell the difference.
+I could literally copy-paste what I wrote about Vici's TI8 squad three years ago and you would not be able to tell the difference.

 <blockquote style="font-size: large;">Just some real solid Dotes.
 You know, a real focus on the fundamentals.
 The guys are gonna give it their all.
 Show some real hustle out there. <br><br>And not win.</blockquote>